Meeting Mental Health Needs: Practical Interventions to Improve Services

 - 08:30 - 15:50

-Recognition of the prevalence of student mental health and wellbeing issues has led to a culture change in higher education institutions.
-This conference will bring together HEIs, public and voluntary sector service providers, service users and mental health professionals to share best practices and develop their approach to improving student mental health outcomes.
+Recognition of student mental health and wellbeing issues has led to a culture change in further and higher education institutions.
+This conference will bring together F/HEIs, public, voluntary and third sector service providers; service users and mental health professionals to review progress made in addressing MH on campus', share best practices and develop their approach to improving student mental health outcomes.

-Universities are developing strategies and employing teams to support students.
-Improving Student Mental Health Outcomes will examine how policy can be developed to provide support for HEIs and students; reviewing the impact of HE reforms and existing cultures on student experience and mental health.
+Universities, colleges and schools are developing strategies and employing teams to support students developing or struggling to live with mental health issues.
+This conference will examine how policy can provide support for institutes and students, review the impact of HE reforms and existing cultures on student mental health; in addition to exploring how barriers to accessing services can be removed and how the stigma associated with mental health can be further eroded.

 In 2002 the building was placed on the Listed Buildings at Risk Register with the Mary Ward House trust having failed to secure lottery funding.